chrystalquek/musicbox/README.md

 We provide a UI running on Flask to allow users to design their own music drums.

+The music box can be purchased here: https://a.co/d/hoPOHtp

 Features
 - Drum/Music Score Design, Time Signature Selection
 - Preview/play song